-Many exotic pets need supplemental heat to thrive in captivity but there are some animals that do well, and sometimes even prefer cold climates.
-If you live in an area that experiences winter and are worried about your heating bill and your pets then these might be good options to consider.
+Many exotic pets need supplemental heat to thrive in captivity, but there are some animals that do well in—and sometimes even prefer—cold climates.
+If you live in an area that experiences winter and are worried about your pets' safety, and your heating bill, then these might be good options to consider.
 Let's take a look at some pets that do well if it gets chilly.

-These special foxes are native to colder environments and can only be purchased from Russia where they frolic in the naturally cold climate.
-Foxes are built for this type of weather though with their bushy tails and thick fur coat.
-No special coats or boots are needed for these pets!
+These special foxes are native to colder environments and can only be purchased from Russia where they thrive in the naturally cold climate.
+Foxes are built for this type of weather with their bushy tails and thick fur coat.
+No special coats or boots are needed for these pets.

 A cross between domesticated dogs and wolves, wolfdogs have thick fur coats and are built for colder weather.
-This doesn't mean they should be housed outdoors year round of course but you won't need to worry about this dog shivering like a chihuahua.
+This doesn't mean they should be housed outdoors year round, but you won't need to worry about this dog shivering like a chihuahua.

-The North American opossum is used to experiencing quite the varying weather including winters.
-They are used to hiding out in trees and know how to stay warm but do fine in chilly weather.
-Opossum fur is a unique fur because it doesn't freeze.
+The North American opossum is used to large variations in weather and very cold winters.
+Opossum fur is unique because it doesn't freeze.
 The only other animal that has fur that doesn't freeze is the polar bear.
-The opossum and polar bear have fur that has hollow shafts that hold warmth in and keeps them very warm!
+The opossum and polar bear have fur that has hollow shafts that hold warmth in and keeps them very warm.

 Another North American native, raccoons make their homes in trees but spend all seasons of the year exploring.
-They don't hibernate and definitely still look for food, even when there is snow on the ground.
+They don't hibernate and continue foraging for food even when there is snow on the ground.
 Their plush coats and tails keep them warm year round.
 Their fur is dense and their guard hairs are rough to protect them from inclement weather.

-These pets may be good options for you if you don't live in a tropical climate but that doesn't mean they can live outdoors in the winter.
-All the pets listed should be acquired from a responsible breeder or rescue and not the wild therefore these animals are not adapted to live outside year round.
+These pets may be good options for you if you don't live in a warm climate, but that doesn't mean they can live outdoors in the winter.
+Exotic pets should be acquired from a responsible breeder or rescue—not the wild—and therefore these animals are not adapted to live outside year round.
 Drastic temperature changes should also be avoided with any animal as it may cause them to become stressed and get sick.
 Just because a pet may do fine, or enjoy, cold weather doesn't mean you can shock them by bringing them from a warm, heated home to play in the snow outside.
-Gradual temperature changes should be allowed to prevent illness in any pet and any time your indoor pet needs to go outside, such as traveling to the vet or moving, you should still make sure they stay warm.
+Gradual temperature changes should be allowed to prevent illness in any pet, and any time your indoor pet needs to go outside, such as traveling to the vet or moving, you should still make sure they stay warm.